Thursday

 July 1963 – Natasha’s captors suddenly switch to more “lenient” treatment, but the slightest resistance warrants a return to the previous harsh treatment for a few days.
 Unable to withstand the round-the-clock thought control, Natasha eventually succumbs.

-September 1963 – Her mental conditioning completed, the Black Widow is returned to New York to destroy the Avengers.
-She recruits the Swordsman and Power Man, as instructed.
+September 1963 – Her mental conditioning completed, Natasha is returned to New York to destroy the Avengers.
+As the Black Widow, she recruits two super-villains called the Swordsman and Power Man.
 After a fierce battle in the remote mansion on Long Island, the Avengers overpower them and they are forced to flee.

 November 1963 – Natasha is disturbed by the rhetoric of the Sons of the Serpent.
 She helps the Avengers discredit the group and reveal its leader to be a Communist agent.
 Then, Natasha is shocked by the assassination of President Kennedy and fears the KGB may be behind it.